lizadams/CMAQ-WS-old/content/index.en.md

 Doing all parts of this workshop should take approximately 4 hours.

-This workshop is designed for builders who want to learn more about running weather codes within AWS.
+This workshop is designed for builders who want to learn more about running CMAQ within AWS.

 ![Surface temperature](static/images/0-surface_temperature.gif)